BlankZhu/Istio1.5-ratelimit-example/README.md

 ## Attention

 1. All these configurations are applied to namespace `default` and `istio-system`.
-2. For more config settings, check for the documents in [envoyproxy docs](envoyproxy.io/docs/envoy/latest/).
+2. For more config settings, check for the documents in envoyproxy.io/docs/envoy/latest/.